Cadasta/cadasta-docs/en/08-XLSForms.md

 > Note: this section may need to be updated with 9.19 release

-In your location data collection, you may choose to use point, line, or polygon.
-In both the standard and minimal questionnaire, you have to option choose one of these options using `geopoint`, `geotrace`, or `geoshape`.
+In your location data collection, you may choose to collect point, line, or polygon data.
+In both the standard and minimum questionnaires, you have the option to choose one of these using `geopoint`, `geotrace`, or `geoshape`.

 * `geotrace` records a line of two or more GPS coordinates.
-It's also the default setting of both the minimal and standard questionnaires.
+It's also the default setting of both the minimum and standard questionnaires.
 * `geoshape` records a polygon made of multiple GPS coordinates.
 The last point must be the same as the first point.
 This data may be collected by
 * `geopoint` collects single point data.

-To change this, modify cell A11 on either your standard or  minimum questionnaire.
+To change what data type you're collecting, modify cell A11 on either your standard or minimum questionnaires.

 #### Advanced Customization